Student guide

 - European Health Insurance Card

-- proof of financial means to support your studies (for example certificate of grant/scholarship if applicable, bank account statement from home bank etc.)
+- proof of posessing the financial means to support your studies (for example, a grant or scholarship certificate, if applicable, a bank account statement from your home bank etc.)

 - a few passport-sized photographs